Article 31 – Audio‑Video Surveillance Systems

 47040.5 Audio‑Video Monitoring Stations

-The AVSS is capable of being monitored from designated areas within the institution or vehicle as determined by the Hiring Authority.
+The AVSS is capable of being monitored from designated areas within the institution as determined by the Hiring Authority.
 Staff generally monitor the AVSS on a periodic basis or in response to a specific incident.
 The AVSS may not be monitored continuously.
 Staff shall utilize their personal alarm device, whistle, telephone, or radio to summon additional staff if assistance is needed.

 -